RA-Rob/rift/docs/input-file-management.rst

 The input file management system differs from dye file management in several key ways:

-1. **Source Preservation**: Input files are NOT deleted from the source directory after copying
+1. **Source Archival**: Input files are moved to a processed directory after copying (dye files are deleted)
 2. **Single Target**: Input files are copied to one target directory, not multiple
 3. **File Types**: Accepts all file types, not just ``.dye`` files
 4. **Atomic Operations**: Uses temporary files and atomic moves for enhanced safety
 5. **Default User**: Uses ``rift`` user by default instead of ``ec2-user``
+6. **Reprocessing Prevention**: Processed directory prevents files from being processed multiple times

 Automated Processing (Cron)
 ----------------------------